THEBOSS0369/Developers-Mountain/README.md

 ---

+## Deployment

+The deployment will be done within a week or 2....

 ###  The Reason

 With the rising concern of **AI impacting software jobs** and **over 3 million developers in India alone**, it’s becoming increasingly difficult for companies to identify candidates who are both **practically skilled** and **analytically strong**.